RasaHQ/rasa/README.md

 ## Motivation

-rasa_nlu is a tool for intent classification and entity extraction.
+rasa NLU is a tool for intent classification and entity extraction.
-You can think of rasa_nlu as a set of high level APIs for building your own language parser using existing NLP and ML libraries.
+You can think of rasa NLU as a set of high level APIs for building your own language parser using existing NLP and ML libraries.
 The intended audience is mainly people developing bots.
 It can be used as a drop-in replacement for [wit](https://wit.ai) or [LUIS](https://luis.ai), but works as a local service rather than a web API.

 The setup process is designed to be as simple as possible.
 If you're currently using wit or LUIS, you just:
-1. download your app data from wit or LUIS and feed it into rasa_nlu
+1. download your app data from wit or LUIS and feed it into rasa NLU
-2. run rasa_nlu on your machine and switch the URL of your wit/LUIS api calls to `localhost:5000/parse`.
+2. run rasa NLU on your machine and switch the URL of your wit/LUIS api calls to `localhost:5000/parse`.

 Reasons you might use this over one of the aforementioned services:
 - you don't have to hand over your data to FB/MSFT/GOOG